Connect with us

 The Raiders didn’t slow down in the 2nd quarter, piling on points to build a 53-0 advantage.
 They would score just once more for the rest of the game, having already made their statement.

-ELCO (1-3) will look to regroup, but their challenge won’t get any easier next week as they travel to take on Wyomissing.
+ELCO (1-3) will look to regroup, but their challenge won’t get any easier next week as they travel take on Wyomissing in a matchup that will take place Saturday afternoon.

 Muhlenberg 55, Lebanon 21